sxz1alpha/overages/README.md

 data flow:
 server pulls on an intervul from thirdparty API's to collect data.
-Data is translated into the format of the tables and stored in our local database.
+Data is translated into the format of the tables and stored in our local database. users call the local server database for query requests.